1.7 Funding youth policy

 How youth policy is funded

 Since 2006, youth policies have been funded mainly by the National Fund for Youth Policies, established by Art.
 19, paragraph 2, of Decree Law 223/2006.
-The Fund aims at promoting the right of young people to cultural and vocational training, inclusion in social life, including housing, to facilitate access to credit.
+The Fund aims at promoting the right of young people to cultural and vocational training, inclusion in social life, housing, and at facilitating access to credit.

-Each year, the Fund is financed through the national budget law.
+Each year, the Fund is financed through the national budget law and it is managed by the Department for Youth Policies and the Universal Civic Service.

 What is funded

-At local level, the National Fund for youth policies finances projects proposed by local Authorities through special agreements with the Regions, the National Association of the Italian Municipalities (ANCI) and other institutional actors, including the Italian Youth Agency (AIG) and the National Youth Forum (now National Youth Council), or joint partnerships in projects proposed by different subjects.
+The National Fund for Youth Policies finances also projects implemented by the Regions, the National Association of the Italian Municipalities (ANCI), the Union of Italian Provinces (UPI) and other institutional actors, including the Italian Youth Agency (AIG) and the National Youth Council.

-As for March 2024, the following measures targeting young people are in place:
+As of 2024, the following measures targeting young people are in place:

 Youth Culture Card: it is recognized to all residents in the age of 18, belonging to low income families.
 The Card is worth €500 and can be used to purchase books, newspapers, access to museums and to participate in music, theatre, dance and language courses.